egecili54/Predicting-FEV1/README.md

 # Predicting-FEV1
-Lung Function Decline in Cystic Fibrosis: Impact of Data Availability and Modeling Strategies
+This repository includes supplemental html reports for Lung Function Decline in Cystic Fibrosis: Impact of Data Availability and Modeling Strategies article.

+To review each html files, you need to download the repository as a zip file to your personal computer.